Jean Segura Player Props: Marlins vs. Phillies

 Jean Segura At The Plate

-- In four of nine games this season (44.4%), Segura has reached base safely via hit, and that includes multiple hits twice.
+- This year, Segura has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- In nine games played this year, he has not gone deep.
+- In 10 games played this season, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.